 Start terminal cleaning.

-When a project is finished, it should receive a deep, detailed clean and sanitation using commercial grade products.
+After finishing a project, it should receive a deep, detailed clean and sanitation using commercial grade products.
 This will control the spread of infections.

 If unsure about any steps, it’s best to hire a professional to deploy infection control.
-Compleat Restorations helps businesses minimize the risk of infection and contamination during complex commercial property losses.
+Compleat Restorations help businesses minimize the risk of infection and contamination during complex commercial property losses.